 Years ago I traded my cousin Terry this patio set for a concrete table and benches.
 I definitely got the better end of the deal.
 I think these chairs will last forever!
 They had been a cream color in their younger days.
 When I got them from Terry, they were black.
-But the black paint has been peeling a lot, so I thought it would be time for a makeover.
+But the black paint had been peeling a lot, so I thought it was time for a makeover.

 I used this Dual paint from Krylon.
 It’s a paint an primer in one.
-I got a can when I co-hosted the Mint Julep June Jaunt last year.
 It took several cans to do this project.
-I had to go buy more paint, and it was hard to find Krylon.
-The only place around here to find Krylon was Walmart.
+You

 I love the new color of this set.
 So much better than the peeling black paint.
 Isn’t spray paint amazing?